diodechain/website/_posts/2023-11-03-messaging-app-without-a-phone-number.md

 ---
 ## Messaging App Without a Phone Number

-A messaging apps without a phone number is incredibly difficult to find nowadays.
+Finding a messaging app without a phone number is difficult nowadays.
 Even the apps that are known for some of their security features, such as Signal, WhatsApp, and Telegram, require users to provide a phone number in order to use their services.

 However, at Diode, we believe secure communication should be accessible to everyone - whether or not they have a phone number or whether or not they want to provide a phone number.